 - Happy Belly, Unsalted Butter, 16 oz.: $2.99

 - Honey Nut Cheerios, Gluten-Free, Cereal With Whole Grain Oats, 8.9 oz.: $2.44

 You can save money if you look for the sale items on the “Fresh Deals” page.
 Items with orange labels under them show you how much you save.

 Pros and Cons of Amazon Fresh Grocery Delivery

 Overall, Amazon Fresh proved to be reliable by delivering groceries to my door on time without any incident.
 However, it does have a few shortcomings.
 Here are the pros and cons I found from using this service:

-- Convenience: You can place your order from any device, track progress online and get your groceries without leaving your home.
+- Convenience: You can place your order from any device, track its progress online and get your groceries without leaving your home.
 This saves tons of time that you would have spent going into a store.
 In addition to groceries, you can also buy household items that you might not find at the grocery store.

 - Same-Day Delivery: Amazon Fresh offers same-day and advanced scheduling for delivery.
 If you want same-day delivery, make sure that you order early.
-Otherwise, the time slot you want could be full and you’ll have to wait.
+Otherwise, the time slot you want could be full, and you’ll have to wait.

 - Organic Options: Because Amazon owns Whole Foods, the organic selection was pretty big.
 Organics included produce and packaged foods of all kinds.

 - Prime Membership Barrier: Having a Prime membership costs a lot, so if you don’t already have one, I wouldn’t advise buying it just for the Amazon Fresh service.
 There are other grocery delivery options that don’t require a membership or other upfront costs.
 You also have to send a request to access Amazon Fresh, so you should sign up right away if you plan to use the service.